Communication app for creating symbol and text AAC.

 The supply of equipment depends upon the type and extent of your disability, your age and your circumstances.

-If your social services assess you as requiring communication equipment they will also complete a financial assessment to assess the level of any contribution you may be required to make.
+If your social services assess you as requiring communication equipment, they will also complete a financial assessment to assess the level of any contribution you may be required to make.
 The charges and how they work vary in different areas.
-Visit GOV.UK's website to find your local authority equipment assessment services or use the NHS choices site to search for care services for people with sensory impairments.
+Visit GOV.UK's website to find your local authority equipment assessment services or use the NHS search for care services for people with sensory impairments.

-In some areas of the country a prescription scheme for equipment is in operation.
-There is a 'national catalogue' of equipment that may be provided by prescription although local areas can choose which of these items they will include in their local equipment prescription schemes.
-This is part of the Department of Health’s Transforming Community Equipment Services (TCES) programme.
+In some areas of the country, a prescription scheme for equipment is in operation.
+There is a 'national catalogue' of equipment that may be provided by prescription, although local areas can choose which of these items they will include in their local equipment prescription schemes.
+This is part of the government’s Transforming Community Equipment Services (TCES) community programme.
 There is a small range of sensory communication equipment on the national catalogue that can be provided via prescriptions.

+The first point of contact will be your GP, or local health authority.
 If you receive a prescription for one of these items, you take your prescription to a local accredited retailer who will provide you with the item.
-Alternatively you can ‘top-up’ paying extra for an item that does what the specific item prescribed would do, but offers extra features or a different appearance for example.
-Thus the scheme is designed to stimulate and encourage choice and control.
+Alternatively, you can ‘top-up’ paying extra for an item that does what the specific item prescribed would do, but offers extra features or a different appearance, for example.
+The scheme is designed to encourage choice and control.

-At present most reading and writing aids are not regarded as a daily living need and are therefore not supplied via a community occupational therapist.
+At present, most reading and writing aids may not be regarded as a daily living need and may therefore not supplied via a community occupational therapist.

-If you are deaf or hard of hearing, equipment may sometimes be provided by your local authorities social services department (social work department in Scotland).
-For further information, you should contact your local authority social worker dealing with deaf people.
-Further advice can be found in the factsheet produced by Action on Hearing Loss.
+If you are deaf or hard of hearing, equipment may sometimes be provided by your local authorities social services department.
+For further information, you should contact your local authority vision and hearing department.
+Further advice about living with hearing loss is provided by the Royal National Institute for Deaf People (RNID).

-If a child has a disability and is under the age of 18 and still at school, access to funding for equipment may be available if he/she has a statement of special educational needs.
-For further information contact your local education authority.
+If a child has a disability, is under the age of 18 and still at school, access to funding for equipment may be available if they have an Education Health and Care Plan (EHCP).
+For further information, contact your local education authority.

-If you are a student in higher education, you may be entitled to a disabled students’ allowance.
+If you are a student in higher education, you may be entitled to a Disabled Students’ Allowance (DSA).
 It is awarded by your local authority to cover the additional cost of your disability.

 Charitable trusts may sometimes provide funding for equipment.
 Charities will only give awards in accordance with a predetermined criteria, so it is important that you carefully select the trusts you apply to.